News and Tools for

 The casework/therapeutic relationship involves a number of aspects - from bearing witness to the client’s painful emotional journey as they work through the grief associated with their trauma, to representing their interests (where appropriate) within the matrix of agency/government bureaucracy.
 Also, and perhaps more importantly, utilizing the interpersonal psychodynamic relationship to offer emotional holding and support, which in turn facilitates healing and integration, requires considerable “emotional labor” from the therapist.

-Furthermore, there is the additional risk that any emotional correspondences, however vague, may trigger unresolved personal issues that have been lying-low in the therapist’s own unconscious mind.
-This potential “double whammy” can institute brittle psychological defences, but also enhance empathy (albeit via identification).
-Thus, the inner work required by practitioners to process such complexity and intensity can be significant, and requires both high-level internal skills (see below), and external resources (good supervision and peer support).
+Furthermore, there is the additional risk that any emotional correspondences, however vague, may trigger unresolved personal issues that have been lying low in the therapist’s own unconscious mind.
+This potential “double whammy” can institute brittle psychological defenses but also enhance empathy (albeit via identification).
+As seen here in various case studies, practitioners must often navigate these complex emotional landscapes while simultaneously managing the needs of their clients.
+The inner work required by practitioners to process such complexity and intensity can be significant, demanding both high-level internal skills (see below) and external resources, such as good supervision and peer support.

 Growth and change for anyone – be they therapist or client – can be challenging, largely because human functioning is rooted in habit, which can be seen as, paradoxically, humanity’s greatest vulnerability as well as our greatest strength.
 Once a skill has been mastered it becomes automatic – saving us prime mental real estate to think about other things.
 But given that many of our key skills are learned during childhood (when our autopilot is shaped and colored by that time and place) inner conflicts can emerge between old habits and current needs, with old habits often winning out because they’ve become “automatized” and operate from deep within the neural networks of our unconscious mind.
 Sometimes these old “dinosaur” habits need updating or replacing if we are to truly thrive.